 It is interesting that she wants to “challenge society’s perception of ‘beauty'”, yet is engaged to a stereotypically-attractive thin white male:

 Yeah, Tess, way to “challenge society’s perceptions of beauty”.
 What began as a #FatAcceptance movement to embrace all body sizes, seems to have morphed into a ploy to convince thin, fit, stereotypically-attractive men to date obese women who apparently think “big is so beautiful” that they refuse to date other gluttons.
+Maybe it is because they see them as unhealthy too.
+Surely we should be encouraging people to lead a healthier lifestyle, does the #FatAcceptance movement do this?
+No. There is no reason why people can’t pursue a way of life that is healthier.
+They could even try it with the assistance of surgery from a surgeon like Dr. Joseph Racanelli.
+Unfortunately, this movement seems mire in contradictory standards that undermine their very own message.

 Okay, again, I’m still speculating, and as overweight feminist Lindy West told me the other day on Twitter: